TBmo7/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-Align is for vertical and justify is horizontal, unless using columns, then the opposite is true.
+Align is for vertical and justify is horizontal, unless using columns, then the opposite is true...

 5. Explain why git is valuable to a team of developers.